cdelker/schemdraw/docs/SchemDraw.md

         lblofst: Default distance between element and text label.
         labels: List of (label, pos) tuples defining text labels to always draw in the element.
+        ls    : [':', '--', '-'] linestyle (same as matplotlib).
+Only applies to paths.

 Using the 'base' key, a new element can be defined as an extension of some base element.
 As an example, let's define a sinusoidal voltage source (the SOURCE_SIN element).
 It can be based on a SOURCE element, with the addition of a path to draw a sine wave inside the circle.
 A path can be created using standard numpy processing, so first we'll make a sine wave path.
 Since the circle is centered at [.5,0], center the sine wave there too: